 The “Match Scores” shown on the “Similar Projects” tab indicate the relative degree of similarity of a project to each of the other projects listed on that tab.
 (A higher match score indicates greater similarity.)
 They are calculated in the following manner:

 1) A “fingerprint” is created of the project, consisting of scientific terms (keywords mined from written descriptions of the project—title, abstract, specific aims, and public health relevance statement) and a numerical weight for each term.
-A term’s weight is both directly related to the frequency with which the term appears in the project description (terms appearing most frequently in a project’s description receiving a higher weight) and inversely related to the frequency with which the term appears across all projects in the database (very common terms receiving a lower weight).
-To create these fingerprints, NIH uses the UberIndexer, as implemented by NIH for its Research, Condition, and Disease Categorization process (see step 3, “Create the Project Summary” at Research, Condition, and Disease Categorization Process).
+A term’s weight is both directly related to the frequency with which the term appears in the project description (terms appearing most frequently in a project’s description receive a higher weight), and inversely related to the frequency with which the term appears across all projects in the database (very common terms receiving a lower weight).
+To create these fingerprints, NIH uses an indexing tool for its Research, Condition, and Disease Categorization process (see Research, Condition, and Disease Categorization Process).

 2) The most highly weighted terms in the project’s fingerprint are used to find matching projects in RePORTER with fingerprints containing one or more of these same terms.